Firefighter – Regina – 2021

 - Perform related work as required.

-- Copy of High School Certificate or Official High School Transcript, along with Fire College Certificate.
+- Copy of High School Certificate or Official High School Transcript.

-- International Fire Service Accreditation Congress (IFSAC).
-Certification for National Fire Protection Association (NFPA) 1001 Level I and II.
+- International Fire Service Accreditation Congress (IFSAC) or Pro Board Certification for National Fire Protection Association (NFPA) 1001 Level I and II.

 - Must possess a valid driver’s license with air brake endorsement.
 A Class 3A is an asset.
-Please submit a photocopy of the front and back of the driver’s license.
+Submit the front and back of your license.

 - Five-year individual driver abstract - current within 3 months of application date.